-Research your potential new employer(s) on the web.
-Understand the business they are in, their chief competitors, and how your new position would fit in with the company’s business, and how you can contribute to their continued success.
+Research your potential new employer(s).
+Understand the business they are in, their chief competitors, how your new position would fit in with the company’s business, and how you can contribute to their continued success.
 Create a briefing sheet on each company you have applied to and keep copies of these ready to be accessed during telephone screening job interviews.

-To the extent possible, be sure to have a safe, comfortable and private place to take the call.
+To the extent possible, be sure to have a safe, comfortable, quiet, and private place to take the call.
 If you’re at home, let family members know you have a business call and not to interrupt.
 Close the door of the room you’re in.

 If you have been caught off guard by the call it is okay to buy yourself some time by asking the caller if you may put them on hold for a few minutes, if you might call them back in five minutes, or if there is a convenient time for you to call back later that day.